oskar-adamczyk/ruby-coding-test/README.md

 order entries this way - as well from business perspective.
 I would ofc ask about that in real life environment ;) I assumed as well that for some reason it is possible to have NULL score (e.g. initializing entry).
 Again, normally I would ask if this should be possible and if not - then constrain it via validation on model + NOT NULL on DB
+6. Attached Simplecov to calculate code coverage.
+It is quite low but I left it as it is - I would love to improve it in future, but not waste time on that when I have some crucial hotfixes and feature to deliver.
+If I would use SonarCloud, we could setup additional, separate coverage threshold only for new / touched code.

 TODOs: